 Remember, a missed sale isn’t a complete loss if you learn from the experience.

-As a salesperson, your company’s promoters are your secret weapon.
+As a successful salesperson, your company’s promoters are your secret weapon.
 By tapping into this resource, you can supercharge company growth and close more deals in less time.

-The question is how?
-Simple, you create a killer customer referral program.
+How?
+Simple—you create a killer customer referral program.

 Ask yourself, “How can I reward my current customers for sending leads my way?”
 Maybe you offer a small cash prize to customers who send you leads.
 Then give them a percentage discount on their next purchase if said leads turn into buyers.